 Today on ANZAC Day, as a family we went to the Pukeahu War Memorial for the National Commemoration service.

 There amid many dignitaries and excellencies from a range of nations, were people from many races and creeds.
 We sat in the sun on the grass, across from a man and his dog and behind a young family with kids in their buggy.
-The Prime Minister and Governor-General spoke, and Isabella was fascinated by the four young women who represented the youth who recited a poem.
+The Prime Minister and Governor-General spoke, and Isabella was fascinated by the four young females there representing young people, who recited a poem.

 Amidst the construct of the ceremony, the beautiful singing from the choir and the military attentiveness, I reflected again on the nature of this New Zealand.

-An Aotearoa that was evident at Avalon Park, and is possible because of what we pause to honour every 25th day of April.
+An Aotearoa that was evident at Avalon Park, and is possible in part because of what we pause to honour every 25th day of April.

-We tell that story often, to each other and to our students - namely that the sacrifice of those at Anzac Cove and on the hills surrounding it, was where our young nation was born.
+We tell that story often, to each other, to our young people, and to ourselves - namely that the sacrifice of those at Anzac Cove and on the hills surrounding it, was where our young nation was born.

 And that is a useful story.